onyx-and-iris/obsws-ruby/README.md

 If a request fails an `OBSWSRequestError` will be raised with a status code.

-- The request name and code are retrievable through attributes {OBSWSRequestError}.name and {OBSWSRequestError}.code
+- The request name and code are retrievable through attributes {OBSWSRequestError}.req_name and {OBSWSRequestError}.code

 For a full list of status codes refer to [Codes](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requeststatus)